jloyb/100-days-of-code/log.md

 ### Day 0: May 1, 2017
 ##### (delete me or comment me out)

-**Today's Progress**: Started 100 days of code and deliberate practice, practicing javaScript on free code camp.
+**Today's Progress**: Started 100 days of code and deliberate practice, practicing javaScript, html, and CSS on free code camp.
+In HTML and CSS, I learned some basic elements and properties, including how to take input in different ways.
+Additionally, I learned about classes and ids.

 **Thoughts:** javaScript seems simple thus far.
 A lot less strict on datatypes then C++.
+HTML is even simpler, though syntactically it's really different.
+And primarily only seems useful for visual design and layouts, with little logic that can be implemented natively.
+I'm interested to see how to incorporate javaScript or jQuery w/ HTML to make things more interesting.

 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)